b6d/lima/docs/advanced.rst

 class attributes.

-The following table shows how name prefixes will be replaced by lima when specifying fields as class attributes:
+The following table shows how name prefixes will be replaced by lima when specifying fields as class attributes (note that every one of those prefixes ends with a double underscore):

 ============ =========================
 name prefix  replacement